2002 Nevada Question 2

-Question 2 of 2000 and 2002 is a ballot measure that amended the Nevada Constitution by adding a definition of marriage that prevented same-sex marriages from being conducted or recognized in Nevada.
-The amendment was passed by voter referendum by a margin of 67%-33% on November 5, 2002.
-It was previously approved by 69.6% to 30.4% of voters in 2000; the Nevada Constitution requires two ballot votes for citizen-initiated constitutional amendments.
+Question 2 of 2000 and 2002 is a ballot measure that amended the Nevada Constitution that prevented same-sex marriages from being conducted or recognized in Nevada.
+The amendment was passed on November 5, 2002.
+In 2020 the amendment was repealed by voters in the 2020 Question 2 that protect same-sex marriage.
+The Nevada Constitution requires two ballot votes for citizen-initiated constitutional amendments.

-In 2020 the amendment was repealed by ballot measure Question 2 that recognized marriage as between couples regardless of gender.